 2026 NBA Rising Stars odds, predictions, format, start time: Picks by expert on 40-17 run

 The Rising Stars 2026 will begin at 9 p.m.
 ET from the Intuit Dome in Los Angeles.
-Team Melo, who won't have Cooper Flagg (foot), is still the +160 favorite per the latest NBA odds from FanDuel Sportsbook, followed by Team T-Mac (+180), Team Vince (+230) and Team Austin (+900).
-Team Melo is the 4.5-point favorite in the first game against Team Austin, while Team T-Mac is -2.5 in the latest Rising Stars odds against Team Vince.
+Team Melo is the +140 favorite in the latest 2026 Rising Stars odds from DraftKings Sportsbook, followed by Team T-Mac at +175 and Team Vince at +320.
+Team Austin is the biggest longshot in the field at +900.
+Team Melo is the 5.5-point favorite in the first game against Team Austin, while Team T-Mac is -2.5 in the latest Rising Stars odds against Team Vince.

 Before making any 2026 Rising Stars picks, be sure to check out the 2026 NBA All-Star Weekend predictions from SportsLine expert Mike Barner.